 Parents can find it difficult to ‘let go’, allowing their tamaiti the freedom to explore independently.
 This shows they understand the risks to their child’s safety during this developmental stage, but it can also be restrictive and limiting.
 The goal for parents is to find the balance between safety and freedom.
-On page 17 of the booklet, whānau say:
+On page 22 of Te Kōhuri 1, whānau say:

 Good support networks

 Supervision of tamariki at this stage is so important.
-But it can sometimes be difficult in busy homes with lots of children and lots going on.
+But it can sometimes be difficult in busy homes with other children and lots going on.
 Older children are often in kaitiaki roles for younger siblings.
-Tuakana/teina relationships can play an important role in keeping tamariki safe.
+Tuakana / teina relationships can play an important role in keeping tamariki safe.

-On pages 13–16 of the booklet Aroha in Action, whānau are reminded of their role in ensuring the safety of mokopuna.
+On pages 15, 22 and 23 of the booklet Aroha in action, whānau are reminded of their role in ensuring the safety of mokopuna.